HIGHLIGHTS OF THIS WALKING HOLIDAY IN WEST CRETE

 In the gorge you will find around 450 unique plant species, protected under international law, in order to safeguard this delicate ecosystem.
 You’ll walk past huge pine and cypress trees and you may meet its famous inhabitant, the endemic wild goat of Crete or “Kri-kri”.
 The walk through the Samaria Gorge takes 4-8 hours depending on your pace and it is totally worth it!
 Six hours is the normal time including stops to rest and appreciate the natural landscape and wildlife.

-We’ll end the day with a swim and will spend the night at Ag.
-Roumeli.
+We’ll end the day with a swim and then we’ll take the boat to Palaiochora where we’ll spend the night.

-Walking distance: 16 km, 5 hours.
+Walking distance: 16km, 5 hours.
 Actual walking time: 6-8 hours with stops for observations and rest.
-The path is considered easy to medium.
+The path is considered easy to moderate.

 The above itinerary can be combined with our walking holiday in Santorini!